tuna-f1sh/cyme/README.md

 `alias lsusb='cyme --lsusb'`

+## Profilers

+### Native

+Uses native Rust [nusb](https://docs.rs/nusb/latest/nusb) and [udevrs](https://crates.io/crates/udevrs) for profiling devices: sysfs (Linux), IOKit (macOS) and WinUSB.

+It is the default profiler as of 2.0.0.
+Use `--feature=native` ('nusb' and 'udevrs' on Linux) or `--feature=nusb` to manually specify.

+### Libusb

+Uses 'libusb' for profiling devices.
+Requires [libusb 1.0.0](https://libusb.info) to be installed: `brew install libusb`, `sudo apt install libusb-1.0-0-dev` or one's package manager of choice.

+Was the default feature before 2.0.0 for gathering verbose information.
+It is the profiler used by `lsusb` but there should be no difference in output between the two, since cyme uses control messages to gather the same information.
+If one wishes to use 'libusb', use `--no-default-features` and `--feature=libusb` or `--feature=ffi` for udevlib too.

+> [!NOTE]
+> 'libusb' does not profile buses on non-Linux systems (since it relies on root\_hubs).
+On these platforms, `cyme` will generate generic bus information.

+### macOS `system_profiler`

+Uses the macOS `system_profiler SPUSBDataType` command to profile devices.

+Was the default feature before 2.0.0 for macOS systems to provide the base information; 'libusb' was used to open devices for verbose information.
+It is not used anymore if using the default native profiler but can be forced with `--system-profiler` - the native profiler uses the same IOKit backend but is much faster as it is not deserializing JSON.

+> [!TIP]
+> If wishing to use only macOS `system_profiler` and not obtain more verbose information, remove default features with `cargo install --no-default-features cyme`.
+There is not much to be gained by this considering that the default native profiler uses the same IOKit as a backend, can open devices to read descriptors (verbose mode) and is much faster.

 # Usage

-Will cover this more as it develops.
 Use `cyme --help` for basic usage or `man ./doc/cyme.1`.
 There are also autocompletions in './doc'.

 ## Crate

-> [!WARNING]
-> The crate is currently pinned to v1.7.0 because of API changes I want to re-work before a major point crate release.

 For usage as a library for profiling system USB devices, the crate is 100% documented so look at [docs.rs](https://docs.rs/cyme/latest/cyme/).
 The main useful modules for import are [profiler](https://docs.rs/cyme/latest/cyme/profiler/index.html), and [usb](https://docs.rs/cyme/latest/cyme/usb/index.html).

 There are also some examples in 'examples/', these can be run with `cargo run --example filter_devices`.
+It wasn't really written from the ground-up to be a crate but all the USB descriptors might be useful for high level USB profiling.

 ## Config